Shaharsn/firebase-server/README.md

 ```

->  NOTE: We are using standard contact schema for these tutorials.
+>  NOTE: We are using standard Employee schema for these tutorials.

 >  The schema will go inside the gql function (between the backticks).
 The language we'll use to write the schema is GraphQL's schema definition language (SDL).
 [Reference](https://www.apollographql.com/docs/tutorial/schema/#define-your-schemas-types)